 Joys & Gaps in the Training Fund

-Adrian Reynolds says it’s always a great joy to give money away from our Training Fund.
-But he also says there are some gaps in the applications that he’d love to fill.
+It’s always a great joy to give money away from our Training Fund.
+But there are some gaps in the applications that we’d love to fill.

 One of my favourite jobs here at FIEC Towers is handing out money!